Back to News

 Many families are not trying to remove every screen from a child’s life.
 They are simply looking for something that can hold attention in a healthier way: a toy that asks children to use their hands, talk through ideas, and keep trying.

-The YaoShun creative fort building series is designed around that everyday need.
-With rods and connector balls, children can build a hideout, tunnel, reading corner, castle, tent, or a new imaginary space each time the set comes out.
+Fort building kits fit that everyday need because they give children something large enough to make, change, and enter.
+With rods and connector balls, children can build a connector ball tent, tunnel, reading corner, castle, ball and rod tent, or a new imaginary space each time the set comes out.

-The value is not in copying one fixed answer.
-Children decide what to build, adjust the structure, and turn an idea into something they can enter, decorate, and play inside.
+The point is not to copy one fixed answer.
+Children decide what to build, adjust the structure, and turn a make a fort toy idea into something they can enter, decorate, and play inside.

 Helping Kids Step Away From Screens And Build Again